mxagar/mlops_udacity/04_Monitoring/MLOpsND_Monitoring.md

 - diagnosis of operational issues
 - continuous monitoring with API's

-## 2. Model Re-Training and Re-Deployment
+## 2. Automating the Model Re-Training and Re-Deployment

+### 2.1 Automated Data Ingestion